 The One Drop Foundation thanks the Center for Indigenous Environmental Resources (CIER), Keurig Dr Pepper Canada, Ovivo and Power Corporation of Canada, whose support will allow this initiative to scale from coast to coast to coast.

 Phase 1 : The Indigenous Youth, Art and Water Initiative

 In the first phase of the Indigenous Water Allyship, CIER and One Drop Foundation are co-designing the Indigenous Youth, Art and Water Initiative.
 This initiative seeks to connect with communities' relationships with water and to celebrate distinct water-related knowledge across Canada, while enhancing intergenerational and intersectoral relationships through community art-based approaches.

-In our quest to collaborate with like-minded organizations, foundations and companies who believe in the urgent need to address and change the systemic issues at the heart of clean water and climate challenges, we invite the Canadian community focused on water conservation to contact Lauren Alcorn, Director of Strategic Partnerships, to discuss learning and partnership opportunities.
+In our quest to collaborate with like-minded organizations, foundations and companies who believe in the urgent need to address and change the systemic issues at the heart of clean water and climate challenges, we invite the Canadian community focused on sustainable water initiatives to contact Lauren Alcorn, Director of Strategic Partnerships and Government Relations, to discuss learning and partnership opportunities.